To buy standard garage door torsion springs go directly to our torsion spring prices at the bottom of this page.

 It all comes down to the cable drums.
 Standard lift cable drums have a flat portion for the cable, with one or two grooves that are a little higher.
 (These higher grooves are addressed in the link above.)
 As the garage door opens, the rollers slide along the track.
 The door transitions from the vertical track to the horizontal track.

-When the top section is supported by the horizontal track, each spring does not need to support as much weight.
+When the horizontal track supports the top section, each spring does not need to support as much weight.
 Since the springs have unwound a little by this point, the amount of weight supported by the horizontal tracks roughly equals the lift that was lost from the decrease in torque in the torsion springs.

 When the garage door is fully open, there is still about 3/4 to 1 turn still applied to each torsion spring.
 Since the bottom roller on the garage door typically rests on the curved portion of the track, the door will want to fall down.
 The extra torque in the torsion springs, though minimal in comparison to the torque when the garage door is closed, keeps the door open.